-Here is how to save cellular data in Signal app on your Android phone.
+Here is how to save cellular data in the Signal app on your Android phone.

 Save Cellular Data in Signal App on Android

 Signal offers a few ways to save data in the app, and they’re mostly the same as WhatsApp.
-We also have a guide on how to save storage space on in the Signal app.
-If your phone is running low on storage, you can check it out following the link below.
+We also have a guide on how to save cellular data on other apps on Android.

 - Launch the Signal app.

 - Tap on the three-dot overflow menu button in the top-right and select Settings.

 - From the Settings page, select Data and storage.